coinbardevelop/woocommerce-coinbar-pay-plugin/README.txt

 = CoinbarPay Service activation =

-1. Visit the Coinbar website and click on the "Business" button to register as a business account.
+1. Visit the Coinbar website and click on the "Register" button to register as a new account.
 2. Fill in the registration form with your business information and create a password for your account.
 3. Verify your email address by clicking on the link sent to your email.
-4. Once logged in, navigate to the "KYC Verification" section and upload the necessary documents for verification (Company registration, ID, etc).
+4. Once logged in, navigate to the "KYC Verification" section, choice business account type and upload the necessary documents for verification (Company registration, ID, etc).
 5. Wait for the verification process to be completed.
-It can take up to a few days depending on the verification load.
+It can take few minutes or may take up to 24h depending on the verification load.
-6. Once your account is verified, navigate to the "Services" section and activate the Coinbar Pay service.
+6. Once your account is verified, navigate to the "Business Panel" section and activate the Coinbar Pay service.
-7. Obtain your API key and secret key by navigating to the "API" section and generate it.
+7. Obtain your API key and secret key in Coinbar Pay Service panel.
 8. Use the obtained keys in the Coinbar Pay plugin settings to complete the integration.

-= Plugin Install =
+= Plugin Install & Configuration =

 1. Install the plugin through the WordPress plugin directory or by uploading the files to your server.
 2. Activate the plugin through the "Plugins" menu in WordPress.